SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/postgres/config/collect-logs.md

 ### Collect Postgres Logs

+You can configure Postgres logs collection by providing the required collector config to your collector.

 #### Create collector config file

 Save the following config for collecting postgres logs in a file named `postgres-logs-collection-config.yaml`